 (4) A notarial act performed in violation of subsection (2) is voidable.

 SECTION 5.
-A notarial officer may charge a fee in an amount not to exceed Five Dollars ($5.00) forservices rendered unless otherwise prohibited by law or by rules promulgated by the Secretary of State.
+Fees.

+(1) The Secretary of State may establish by rule the maximum fees that may be charged by notaries public for various notarial services.

+(2) A notary public need not charge fees for notarial acts.

 SECTION 6.
+Requirements for Certain Notarial Acts.
 (1) A notarial officer who takes an acknowledgment of a record, takes a verification of a statement on oath or affirmation (jurat), or witnesses or attests to a signature, must determine, from personal knowledge or satisfactory evidence of the identity of the individual, that the individual appearing in person before the officer has the identity claimed and that the signature on the record is the signature of the individual.

 (2) A notarial officer who makes or notes a protest of a negotiable instrument must determine the matters set forth in Section 75-3-505(b).

+(3) A notary public located in this state may, upon registration with and after providing notification to the Secretary of State pursuant to Section 20 of this act, perform a remote ink-signed notarization or remote online notarization if:

+(a) the notary public:

+(1) has personal knowledge under Section 8(1) of the identity of the individual; or

+(2) has obtained satisfactory evidence of the identity of the remotely located individual by using at least two different types of identity proofing.

+(b) the notary public is able reasonably to confirm that a record before the notary public is the same record in which the remotely located individual made the statement or on which the remotely located individual executed the signature;

+(c) the notary public, or a person acting on behalf of the notary public, creates an audio-visual recording of the performance of the notarial act; and

+(d) for an individual located outside the United States,

+(1) the individual confirms to the notary public that the record is to be filed with or relates to a matter before a court, governmental entity, public official, or other entity under the jurisdiction of the United States, or involves property located in the territorial jurisdiction of the United States or a transaction substantially connected with the United States; and

+(2) to the notary public’s actual knowledge, the act of making the statement or signing the record is not prohibited by the foreign state in which the remotely located individual is located.

+(4) Regardless of the physical location of the individual at the time of the notarial act, the validity of a remote ink-signed notarization or remote online notarization performed by a notary public commissioned in this state shall be determined by applying the laws of this state.

 SECTION 7.
+Personal or Remote Appearance Required.

-If a notarial act relates to a statement made in or a signature executed on a record, the individual making the statement or executing the signature must appear physically in person before the notarial officer at the time of the notarial act.
+(1) If a notarial act relates to a statement made in or a signature executed on a record, the individual making the statement or executing the signature must appear personally before the notarial officer.

+(2) As used in this section, “appear personally” means:

+(a) an individual is in the physical presence of a notarial officer; or

+(b) a remotely located individual appears before a notary public by communication technology in compliance Section (6)(3) and the rules adopted pursuant to Section 26.

 SECTION 8.
+Identification of Individual.
 (1) A notarial officer has personal knowledge of the identity of an individual appearing before the officer if the individual is known personally to the officer through dealings sufficient to provide reasonable certainty that the individual has the identity claimed.